 In the flipped classroom, for example, instructors assign pre-recorded lessons to students to watch on their own before class instead of presenting a didactic lecture live.
 During synchronous class time, instructors engage students in active learning and discussions, guiding them through critical thinking activities in which they can apply what they’ve learned.
 According to the Flipped Learning Network, 71% of teachers who flipped their classes noticed improved grades, and 80% reported improved student attitudes as a result.

-HyFlex or Hybrid course design models, which have grown significantly in popularity since the start of the pandemic, provide students with a flexible course structure that gives them the option of attending live sessions in the classroom (synchronous), learning online (asynchronous), or both, according to their personal need or preference.
+HyFlex or Hybrid course design models, which have grown significantly in popularity over the last few years, provide students with a flexible course structure that gives them the option of attending live sessions in the classroom (synchronous), learning online (asynchronous), or both, according to their personal need or preference.
 This model makes class sessions and course materials available so students can access them online at any time or in-person.
 All students can achieve the same learning objectives in a HyFlex course, regardless of the path taken.

 Zoom University vs. Panopto University

 TechCrunch credits the rise of the “Zoom University” to a pandemic response from universities that simply weren’t ready to support remote learning at scale.
-Almost a year into the pandemic, universities are working diligently to build a better virtual classroom with the right mix of synchronous and asynchronous learning technologies.
+Now, universities are working diligently to build a better virtual classroom with the right mix of synchronous and asynchronous learning technologies.

-The Stanford Daily recently published a study that analyzed students’ preferences for synchronous and asynchronous lectures.
-As attendance waned in live Zoom classes throughout the semester, the decline in attendance was countered by the number of students viewing recorded classes in Panopto.
-The results suggest that a majority of students prefer asynchronous Panopto recordings to synchronous Zoom classes, leading the study’s author, Benjamen Gao, to posit the following:
+In a study that analyzed students’ preferences for synchronous and asynchronous lectures, The Stanford Daily reported that as attendance waned in live Zoom classes throughout the semester, the decline in attendance was countered by the number of students viewing recorded classes in Panopto.
+The results suggest that a majority of students prefer asynchronous Panopto recordings to synchronous Zoom classes.

 Panopto’s own data show a similar trend in demand for asynchronous video learning.
 Over the course of the Fall 2020 semester, the number of class recordings uploaded to Panopto increased 522% over the previous year, with over 3 billion minutes streamed by users.
 Additional data showed that over 37% of students who participated in a live, synchronous class also rewatched the class later on their own.